 '''

+Example 4.
+Consider the DTD:

 <!ELEMENT a (b)>

 <!ELEMENT b (#PCDATA)>

 '''

-The DTD can be used to validate XML documents with root elements $\langle a \rangle$ or $\langle b \rangle$ .
-If inlining is used, a naive relational schema may contain only one relation $a(\underline{a.id}, a.b)$ , where the data content is stored in a.b.
-It is then necessary to have a mechanism to specify whether $\langle a \rangle$ or $\langle b \rangle$ is the root for a given XML document.
+The DTD can be used to validate XML documents with root elements or >.
+If inlining is used, a naive relational schema may contain only one relation $a(\underline{a.id}, a.b)$, where the data content is stored in a.b.
+It is then necessary to have a mechanism to specify whether a or b is the root of a given XML document.
 This is accomplished by using a Boolean column isroot in SHARED and HYBRID, and an integer column nodetype in LU.
 Note that we use the term column instead of the more formal term attribute in relations to avoid confusion with XML attributes.